jhpyle/docassemble/_docs/fields.md

 by a whole number, the function returns `True`, which indicates that the input is valid.

-Note that the `validate` modifier is not available for use with fields having `datatype: checkboxes`.
+Note that the `validate` sub-component is not available for use with fields having `datatype: checkboxes`.
 (However, note that you can use [`minlength`] and [`maxlength`] to require a certain number of checkboxes to be checked when [`none of the above`] is disabled.)